MontiCore/sequence-diagram/README.md

 For trying this out, copy the produced `SD4DevelopmentCLI.jar` into a directory of your choice.
 Afterwards, create a text file containing the following simple SD:
 ```
-sequencediagram example {
+sequencediagram Example {
 }
 ```

-Save the text file as `example.sd` in the directory where `SD4DevelopmentCLI.jar` is located.
+Save the text file as `Example.sd` in the directory where `SD4DevelopmentCLI.jar` is located.

 Now execute the following command:
 ```
-java -jar SD4DevelopmentCLI.jar -i example.sd
+java -jar SD4DevelopmentCLI.jar -i Example.sd
 ```

 You may notice that the CLI tool prints no output to the console.
-This means that the tool has parsed the file `example.sd` successfully.
+This means that the tool has parsed the file `Example.sd` successfully.

-### Pretty-Printing
+### Step 2: Pretty-Printing
 The CLI tool provides a pretty-printer for the SD language.
 A pretty-printer can be used, e.g., to fix the formatting of files containing SDs.
 To execute the pretty-printer, the `-pp,--prettyprint` option can be used.